calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 ### Connect

-Connecting to Snowflake, or really any database SQLAlchemy supports, is as easy as this snippet below.
+Connecting to Snowflake, or really any database SQLAlchemy supports, is as easy as the snippet below.
 We assume we have our source data, in this case a pre-processed table of training data `training_data` for our model (ideally built using [dbt](https://getdbt.com)).

 Note that we're using our `engine` in a Python context manager (`with`) here to make sure the connection gets properly closed and disposed after we're done reading.